DevExpress/XPO/Tutorials/WinForms/Classic/implement-crud-functionality-with-xpo-objects.md

     }
     ```
 * Open the **CustomersListForm** designer, select the **CustomersGridView** component in the Properties window, and double-click the **RowClick** event in the **Events** section to create the event handler.
-* Add the following code to the event handler:
+* Add this code to the event handler:
     ``` csharp
     using DevExpress.XtraGrid.Views.Grid
     // ...